 Newton Massachusetts residents may be able to receive a grant to pay a one time expense.
 They can apply for the Horace Cousens Industrial Fund.
 It is a charitable trust which gives financial help and a one time financial aid grant to residents who are faced with a temporary but severe financial problem.
 The grant can’t be used to pay a recurring bill.
 Dial (617) 796 - 1324.

-Cambridge Economic Opportunity Committee, Inc. provides a variety of resources, assistance programs, and services for Cambridge residents who need help.
-Services include a food pantry, tenant counseling, information on utility and rent assistance programs, budgeting counseling, and more.
-(617) 868 - 2900
+Cambridge Economic Opportunity Committee, Inc. provides a variety of resources.
+There are financial assistance programs and social services for Cambridge residents who need help.
+Services include a free food pantry for groceries or personal hygiene supplies.

 New England Farm Workers Council, Inc. - The Fuel Assistance Program operates from November 1 to April 30 providing heating fuel bill payment assistance.
-473 Main St., Floor 3, Fitchburg, Massachusetts, 01420.
+Address is 473 Main St., Floor 3, Fitchburg, Massachusetts, 01420.
 Call (978) 342 - 4520

 Referral line - This is a service that anyone can dial.
 There is in effect free information on many programs to help families living in poverty and the unemployed, among others.
 A few examples of services from the InfoLine in Middlesex County are as follows.

 Middlesex St. Vincent de Paul churches are mostly made up of volunteers.
 The charity can serve as a resource for the less fortunate, and they operate in the county as well as the cities of Lowell, Haverhill, and Cambridge.
 Assistance includes free food from a pantry, clothing, and a thrift store.
 Financial aid, while limited, may be able to help with heating bills or housing expenses.

 The Second Step and the Liz Kirsch Opportunities Fund can assist with basic needs of domestic-violence survivors.
 Emergency funds can be used for bills, including even child care assistance.
 Other services in Middlesex County include security deposit assistance, moving costs, transportation assistance, rental assistance, and funds for utility and gas bills.
-Newtonville, MA, 02460, (617) 965 - 2538.
+Newtonville, MA, 02460.
+Call (617) 965 - 2538.

 HUD grants - Federal government issued money can help with housing needs in Middlesex County.
 The grants can pay for rehousing, utility bills including water or electric, rent, and legal aid.
 Tenants of all backgrounds can apply, including the disabled and families living in poverty that are facing homelessness.
 More eviction and rehousing in Middlesex County.